top of page

 The studio in Kingswood was my little haven for making (a big mess) and I began teaching evening classes there in 2021.
 From there I moved into making for restaurants, cafes, and private clients.
 My work was stocked at Prior Shop at the end of that year, and since then I've been lucky enough to find great relationships with shops whose ethos of sustainability, low-impact and high quality craft have aligned with my own making beliefs.

-At the beginning of this year I began working two days a week at Bath Spa University, where I teach practical skills in their amazingly well-kitted-out studios, as a Technical Demonstrator in 3D Ceramics.
+At the beginning of last year I began working two days a week at Bath Spa University, where I teach practical skills in their amazingly well-kitted-out studios, as a Technical Demonstrator in 3D Ceramics.
 Through exposure to many different making styles, studio set-ups, and immersing myself in the world of contemporary functional pottery, I've been lucky enough to explore many different making styles, and finally feel like my work has settled into a place where it feels it has an identity of its own.
 I'm very interested to hear from any new or potential stockists, restaurants or cafes who would be keen to collaborate on collections in 2024.
 Hit me up and I'll happily send my wholesale price list.

 Thank you very much for your support in advance,